lneely/acme-denote/README.md

 ## Use at Own Risk

 While I use this program daily and do my best to fix bugs quickly, it is relatively new and I don't promise that it's bug-free.
-If you use this program, use good sense and keep regular backups of your denote directory.
+If you use this program, use good sense and keep regular backups of your denote directory. ([Dbkp](#dbkp) provided for convenience.)

 ## Does it work on Plan 9?